CraftAcademyLabs/ca_course/slow_food/slow_food.md

 * [GitHub](https://github.com/) to store your code and make it available for the entire team
 * [Waffle.io](https://waffle.io/) as Project Management tool for tracking features, issues, bugs, etc.

-The purpose of this exercise is to simulate a real project and prepare you for the mid course project that you will be working on in week 6 and/or 7 of the Bootcamp.
+**The purpose of this exercise is to simulate a real project and prepare you for the mid course project that you will be working on in week 6 and/or 7 of the Bootcamp.**

-After that you need to create some User stories to cover the above feature requirements.